francescoo22/masters-thesis/chapters/2-Background.typ

 == Separation Logic

 Separation logic @separationLogic1 @separationLogic2 @separationLogic3 is an extension of first-order logic that can be used to reason about low-level imperative programs that manipulate pointer data structures by integrating it in Hoare's triples.
 Unlike a first-order logic formula, which directly represents a truth value, a separation logic formula represents predicates on the heap.
-This enables separation logic to describe how memory locations are manipulated and how different locations interact with each other
+This enables separation logic to describe how memory locations are manipulated and how different locations interact with each other.

 The core concept of separation logic is the separating conjunction $P ∗ Q$, which asserts that $P$ and $Q$ hold for different, non-overlapping parts of the heap.
 For instance, if a change to a single heap cell affects $P$ in $P ∗ Q$, it is guaranteed that it will not impact $Q$.
 This feature eliminates the need to check for possible aliases in $Q$.
 On a broader scale, the specification ${P} space C space {Q}$ for a heap modification can be expanded using a rule that allows to derive ${P ∗ R} space C space{Q ∗ R}$, indicating that additional heap cells remain untouched.
 This enables the initial specification ${P} space C space{Q}$ to focus solely on the cells involved in the program's footprint.